mehethe/PeakBuy/README.md

 ### Data Visualization:
 - Data visualization with charts and graphs representing key metrics such as sales, orders.
 - Allows customization and filtering options to view data over specific periods such as the last 7 days, last 30 days, etc.

+### Verified Purchase and Review:
+- Allows users to leave reviews and ratings for products they have purchased, contributing to the overall product rating and feedback system.

 ### SEO Optimization:
 - Implements React-Helmet to manage SEO metadata dynamically for each page.